-- 2. Acceptable experience may include a limited number of hours related to necessary and fundamental tasks, such as records research, measurements and certain aspects of property inspections.
+- 1. The applicant for certification as a State Certified General appraiser shall demonstrate the equivalent of 3,000hours of appraisal experience obtained during no fewer than 30 months, (2 1⁄2 years) of a nature that is satisfactory to the Arkansas Appraiser Licensing and Certification Board.
+The applicant, for experience credit, must have accumulated a total of three thousand hours of appraisal experience of which at least one thousand five hundred hours (1,500) must be in non-residential appraisal work.
+The experience of the applicant must be of a type and nature sufficient to convince the Board of a demonstrated and proven capability of the applicant to adequately perform assignments of a type permitted by licensure.
+The initial verification for experience credit claimed by an applicant shall be on forms prescribed by the Board.
+The Board reserves the right, at its discretion, to hold for a reasonable length of time for investigation of the amount of experience claimed, the applicant of any applicant who has not been previously licensed before accepting the amount of experience claimed by the applicant as satisfying the experience prerequisite for certification. - 2.
+Acceptable experience may include a limited number of hours related to necessary and fundamental tasks, such as records research, measurements and certain aspects of property inspections.
 But to be satisfactory, the experience of the applicant must clearly demonstrate a progression in exposure, charge, responsibility and successful performance of those comprehensive tasks related to real property appraisal practice, to include, but not limited to appraisal development and reporting, and should involve all aspects of the valuation process. - 3.
 The burden of proving the amount and validity of experience claimed is entirely the responsibility of the applicant.
 As a minimum, the applicant must be prepared to substantiate, on request by the Board, the experience claimed with a true copy of appraisal assignment reports, work files to support the nature or the experience claims, and true copies of time records or calendars which support actual work time associated with the assignments. - 4.
 An hour of experience is defined as verifiable time spent in performing tasks in accordance with acceptable appraisal experience which includes, but is not limited to, the following:

-(a) Fee and staff appraisal
+- (a) Fee and staff appraisal

-(b) Ad valorem tax appraisal
+- (b) Ad valorem tax appraisal

-(c) Technical Review appraisal
+- (c) Technical Review appraisal

-(d) Appraisal analysis
+- (d) Appraisal analysis

-(e) Real estate counseling

-(f) Highest and best use analysis

-(g) Feasibility analysis/study
+- (e) Real estate counseling - (f) Highest and best use analysis - (g) Feasibility analysis/study - (h) Condemnation appraisals - 5.

-(h) Condemnation appraisal

-- 5. Credit for experience will only be granted for the execution of assignments USPAP compliant after January 30, 1989 in any of the various areas which required the use of the appraisal process.
-This applies to appraisals as well as other areas of acceptable experience. - 6.
 Appraisal Reviews may be awarded experience credit when the appraiser performs technical review(s) of appraisals prepared by either employees, associates or others, provided the appraisal report was not signed by the review appraiser.
-Appraisal review credit should only be awarded when reviews are in compliance with USPAP Standard 3. - 7.
-Appraisals made without the benefit of a client or under the guidance of Board approved practicum based courses shall not constitute more than 25% of the total required hours of experience.
+Appraisal review credit should only be awarded when reviews are in compliance with USPAP Standard 3. - 6.
+Appraisals made without the benefit of a client or under the guidance of Board approved practicum based courses shall not constitute more than 25% of the total required hours of experience. - 7.
+At least 75% of the total required hours of appraisal experience claimed shall be reported in an Appraisal Report format. - 8.
+No more than 25% of appraisal experience claimed shall be for appraisal reviews in compliance with USPAP Standard 3 and Restricted Appraisal Reports combined.
+This 25% limit also includes the 25% limit in number 6 above. - 9.
 Credit toward the certification prerequisite may be awarded for hours of certified general appraisal experience for other types of real property not listed.
 The Board will on an individual basis, determine the amount of credit to be awarded for such appraisals based on the information provided by the applicant.